 2. You often purchase things you don’t need or didn’t plan to buy

 You’re easily tempted by items that you can do without.
-A fifth candle for your bedroom dresser, a new iPod case, even though yours is fine … you get the idea.
-You’re particularly vulnerable if you’ve admitted to having an obsession, like shoes or designer handbags.
+A fifth candle for your bedroom dresser, a new iPod case … you get the idea.
+You’re particularly vulnerable if you’ve admitted to having an obsession, such as shoes or designer handbags.
 Just because your splurges tend to stick to one category doesn’t make them any more rational.

 3. An argument or frustration sparks an urge to shop

-4. You experience a rush of excitement when you buy
+4. You experience a rush of excitement when buying

-Shopaholics experience a high or an adrenaline rush, not from owning something, but from the act of purchasing it.
+Shopaholics experience a high or an adrenaline rush from the act of purchasing an item.
 Experts say dopamine, a brain chemical associated with pleasure, is often released in waves as shoppers see a desirable item and consider buying it.
 This burst of excitement can become addictive.

 5. Purchases are followed by feelings of remorse

-This guilt doesn’t have to be limited to big purchases, either; compulsive shoppers are just as often attracted to deals and bargain hunting.
-Despite any remorse that follows, though, shopaholics are adept at rationalizing just about any purchase if challenged.
+This guilt doesn’t have to be limited to big purchases, either.
+Instead, compulsive shoppers are just as often attracted to deals and bargain hunting.
+Despite any remorse that follows, though, shopaholics are adept at rationalizing just about any purchase.

-If you’re hiding shopping bags in your daughter’s closet or constantly looking over your shoulder for passing co-workers as you shop online, this is a possible sign that you’re spending money at the expense of your family, your loved ones, or even your job.
+If you’re hiding shopping bags in your daughter’s closet or constantly looking over your shoulder for passing co-workers as you shop online, this is a possible sign that you’re spending money at the expense of your family, or even your job.

-7. You feel anxious on the days you don’t shop
+7. You feel anxious on days you don’t shop

 - Find a new activity.
-Jogging, exercising, listening to music, watching more TV, any of these activities could potentially substitute for shopping and would be a much lighter burden on your wallet.
+Jogging, exercising, listening to music, watching more TV — any of these activities can potentially substitute for shopping and will be a much lighter burden on your wallet.

 - Identify triggers.
 Take note of what’s likely to send you off to the nearest department store, whether it’s an argument with your significant other or frustration after a business meeting.
 When these feelings overcome you, resist shopping at all costs and find a healthier way to work it out.

-- Carry only enough cash to buy what you went for.
+- Carry only enough cash to buy what you need.
 Leave your debit and credit cards at home.
 Create a shopping list with estimated costs and stick to it when you’re at the store.

 - Ask for help.
-If you’re still struggling with compulsive spending, don’t be afraid to ask for help.
-You can start by asking a friend or family member to help keep you in check or seeking out money management classes.
+If you’re still struggling with compulsive spending, ask for help.
+You can start by asking a friend or family member to help keep you in check, or by seeking out money management classes.
 But it might also be wise to enlist professional help.
-Consider therapy to address underlying issues such as depression or anxiety, and check out recovery programs like Stopping Overshopping, Shopaholics Anonymous and Debtors Anonymous.
+Check out recovery programs like Stopping Overshopping, Shopaholics Anonymous and Debtors Anonymous.

 Do you have ideas about curbing problem spending?
 Share with us in comments below or on our Facebook page.